Tejaswireddyallam/GDPFall2024-Group2/README.md

 Discussed with the mentor and updated the changes related to usecases(iteration 2) and Non-functional requirements.

 Conducted a comprehensive review of requirements for telemedicine application development.

+Analysed project requirements for feasibility to develop android application.